 There are two main kinds of asthma medicines:

-Long-term control medicine is used every day to keep the swelling in the lungs down.
+- Long-term control medicine is used every day to keep the swelling in the lungs down.
+Your doctor may tell you to use this medicine, or more of this medicine, when you have symptoms, too.

 Most rescue medicines - and some long-term control medicines - need to be used with a spacer to make sure the most medicine gets to the lungs.
 Michigan Medicaid plans allow four spacers every year, and you can get them at the pharmacy.